thebadcc/snap-castles/README.md

 ![image](https://user-images.githubusercontent.com/95499220/183228866-7416e2b8-5800-4311-9323-b2caaedf3ee5.png)

 Step 2.
-Click "Generate" to see the output below.
+Click "Upload" to see the output below.

 Step 3.
 You can modify numbers 1-9 to change the image automatically.